deboparker/Data_Science_Professional_IBM_Portfolio/03-Data-Science-Methodology/Credit_Card_Fraud_page.md

 ## Scaled Comparison
 After standardization, V1 and V2 are both centered around 0 with matching spread, replacing their previous mismatch in scale.
 The two variables now occupy the same visual range, confirming the scaling step worked as intended.
 ![Scaled_graph](1_4_statistical_meansimg.png)

+## Calculating the Outliers
+We can see there was no outliners.To ensure there truly was none they were calculated and there was 0 for the first and fourth quartile.
+![OUtlier caluclated] (1_5_statistical_meansimg.png)